axula/pfcharactersheet/README.md

 <h2>Create the Database</h2>

 Initialize the database easily by running <b>db_create.py</b>.
 By default, the script creates an "admin" user with the password "temporary", but you can customize this beforehand by editing <b>db_create.py</b>.

+<h2>A Few Comments</h2>

+This app, while usable, is still a work in progress.
+In its current state, it can be used as a static character sheet, displaying all stats and abilities as they appear in Hero Lab.

+Hero Lab's XML export is imperfect - there will be some abilities absent from the sheet.
+For instance, the statistics for an imp familiar for whatever reason does not include its fly speed.
+Hero Lab simply does not include it in the XML.
+Also, prepared cleric domain spells will not appear on the cleric's spell list, unless you manually mark the spells as cleric spells.

+Planned Features:
+- Game Notes
+- Conditions and Combat Modifiers (flanking, blinded, etc)
+- Custom defined effects (define how spells and abilities affect your game statistics)
+- Tracker for currently in use spells and abilities (keep track of buffs you have cast, on who, and how long they last)